 2. Disciplinary Action.
 This is pretty self-explanatory.
 The employee was terminated due to a disciplinarian-type situation.

 3. The employee was never loyal to the company.
 The job was just a job, perhaps even a stepping stone to somewhere else they wanted to be at or leverage for a better position with another company.

 4. Employees did not see a future in the company for themselves.
 This group of employees did not have a clear direction of where they can be headed within the company.
 While I felt we did this (to the best of our abilities) in our company, I had employees who acted excited and said “yes that is the direction I want to be headed towards”, even though that was not the case.
-Still, that is all part of lack of communication between manager and employee.
+Still, that is all part of a lack of communication between managers and employees.

 5. The employee found a better opportunity.
-While this can be related to #4, a company can provide great career direction to their employees but still see the employee leave for other reasons.
+While this can be related to #4, a company can provide a great career direction to their employees but still see the employee leave for other reasons.
 Such reasons may include instant gratification like higher pay, closer location, better benefits, or just a company they’ve always wanted to work for.
 While mostly out of the hands of employers, steps can still be taken to minimize such churns.

-Churn reasons #1, #2, and #3 can be minimized through better evaluations and a stricter hiring policy.
+Churn reasons #1, #2, and #3 can be minimized through better evaluations and stricter hiring policy.
 I will go through that in my next article.
 For now, let’s focus on churn reasons #4 and #5, and sprinkle a little of reason #3 in the mix as well.
 These can all be addressed with the following hacks:

 Hack #1: Succession Planning

 Manny Hernandez co-Founder and CEO of Omni says,